SharmaMania09/ToDo-SpringBoot-Application/README.md

 ## Overview

 ToDo Application created in Spring Boot.
-Implemented the REST APIs and used JSP.<br/>
+Implemented the REST APIs and used JSP.
 <br/>
 Contains functionality:<br/>
   1) Add new ToDo<br/>